sensotix/dmn-eval-js/README.md

 }
 ```

-Actually, any Date or moment-js value is fine, regardless of how you created it.
+Syntactically, any Date or moment-js value is fine, regardless of how you created it.

-Heads up!
-The date function crop any time part which is contained in the given Date or moment-js value.
+:warning: Heads up!
+The built-in date function crops the time portion of a Javscript Date or moment-js date *after converting the date to a UTC timezone*.
+Therefore, date('2018-03-01T00:00:00.000+01:00') actually resolves to Feburary 28th, 2018, but not March 1st, 2018, since in UTC time zone the date/time
+is '2018-02-28T23:00:00.000+00:00'.

 ### Dates in custom functions